Why Spiritual Practices?

 Fasting, Veganism and Other Dietary Interventions

 The science of why a diet high in fruit and vegetables creates an elevated sense of wellbeing is very clear – plants appear to be the foods we evolved to eat.
-That isn’t to deny a large part of our history has included the consumption of animals, but although we may be able to tolerate animal products and utilise their nutrition, our bodies do appear to remain far better suited to a plant based diet;
+That isn’t to deny a large part of our history has included the consumption of animals, but although we may be able to tolerate animal products and utilise their nutrition, our bodies do seem to remain better suited to a plant based diet;

 Our brains and muscles run on glucose, which also imparts the sweetness that our tastebuds are attuned to.
 Fruits also contain the most complete nutrition for the human body of any food group, beating vegetables by virtue of the fact they are higher in calories and so more suitable as a human dietary staple.
 Our sense of smell has adapted so that it detects and favours the perfumes of flowers and the fruits that follow; most would find pleasurable the scent of a peach or orange or mango for instance.
-This cannot be said for raw meat, which is at best, without a smell to our perception – and at worst, smells rotten and repellant.
-It is interesting that we respond well to the smell of meat cooking – however, this is an artificial effect of heat releasing compounds in the meat so that the nutrition it contains becomes perceptible.
+This cannot be said for raw meat, which is at best, without a smell to our perception – and at worst, smells rotten and repellent.
+It's interesting that we respond well to the smell of meat cooking – but this is an artificial effect of heat releasing compounds in the meat so that the nutrition it contains becomes perceptible.

 Our saliva and stomach acid have evolved to break down carbohydrates – and indeed we see the difficulty with which the body processes animal products, evidenced in the weight loss that high meat diets often induce.
 Thus the popular idea that it was meat that made the human brain suddenly grow to its largest iteration is a contradiction of well established science.
 In fact, if we believe there to be a correlation between brain size and intelligence, it seems illogical that in order to catch and process the animals required to create the bigger brain, humans would first have had to create tools and fire; innovative behaviours that we generally regard as a product of increased brain size rather than the cause.
 Furthermore, if we believe our brains to stand apart from other animals in the capacities they’ve afforded us – why hasn’t this phenomenon occurred in other meat eaters?
 If there has been a strong link between our apparently unique intelligence and our diet, it might be prudent to look at what it was that apes did differently to other creatures – at the point where the brain was expanding – and not at the point, following our move to the savannah where the fossil record suggests it appeared to stop growing and instead start shrinking.